 The Distributed Replicated Block Device offers an easy, affordable way to implement block-level synchronization between disks over the network.
-Using DRBD can bring huge financial benefits
+Using DRBD can bring huge financial benefits over purchasing a proprietary SAN solution, but if it goes awry, you can lose big.
+Here are the five most common mistakes administrators make when performing a DRBD setup.

 1. Selecting the wrong DRDB mode